ajakaja/ajakaja.github.io/_posts/2024-02-28-geometric-algebra.md

 To be clear I'm not opposed to GA per se.
 What I have a problem with is some of the details of GA, and the fact that the proponents of GA haven't fixed those details yet.

-In particular **Hestenes' "geometric product" is a bad mathematical operation that needs to be discarded**, and that doing so is way overdue.
+In particular: **Hestenes' "geometric product" is a bad mathematical operation that needs to be discarded**, and doing so is way overdue.
 Meanwhile GA is producing more and more enthusiasts every year, and it will take those people a while to realize the things a lot of us have realized, and in the meantime they will go on selling other people on GA and repeating the cycle.
 As a result GA is stuck in a sort of mediocrity.
 My purpose in writing this is to push it to improve and address those problems.

 <!--more-->